milan-janecek/javascript-info-in-nodejs/README.md

 # javascript-info-in-nodejs

-These are simple node.js scripts that I wrote when I was learning Javascript from [The Modern JavaScript Tutorial](https://javascript.info/).
+These are simple node.js scripts that I wrote when I was learning Javascript: from [The Modern JavaScript Tutorial](https://javascript.info/).